glenpegado/StyleAI1/SETUP_GUIDE.md

-# Complete Setup Guide for StyleAI1 Product Integration
+# Complete Setup Guide for peacedrobe Product Integration

 ## 🎯 What You Now Have

-Your StyleAI1 app now includes a complete product integration system with:
+Your peacedrobe app now includes a complete product integration system with:

 ### ✅ **Real Product Data** (ShopStyle API)
 - Product images, prices, and affiliate links